-After deciding to commercialize an invention, inventors and OSR Commercialization Officers will work together toward getting the technology licensed to existing companies or creating a McGill spin-off.
+After deciding to commercialize an invention, inventors and Technology Transfer Managers will work together toward getting the technology licensed to existing companies or creating a McGill spin-off.

 If a technology is licensed, 60% of the licensing revenue is awarded to the inventor(s) and 40% to the University, after its third-party costs (primarily patent costs) are deducted.